Welcome to today's edition of the Rush 24-7 podcast.

 Hello.

-I ran into when I was in the Army, I I was in the Intel uh branch, and I ran into a lot of of people whose worldview is liberal.
+Rush, just to amplify your point, going back and looking at who is running state, I ran into, when I was in the Army, I was in the Intel branch, and I ran into a lot of people whose worldview was liberal.

 That's exactly right.